CultivateHQ/ukstaffhandbook/pages/disciplinary-procedure/index.md

 ### Appeals against disciplinary action

-If you feel that disciplinary action taken against you is wrong or unjust you should appeal in writing or by email, stating your full grounds of appeal, to [POSITION] within one week of the date on which you were informed of the decision.
+If you feel that disciplinary action taken against you is wrong or unjust you should appeal in writing or by email, stating your full grounds of appeal, to the Managing Director within one week of the date on which you were informed of the decision.

 If you are appealing against dismissal, the date on which dismissal takes effect will not be delayed pending the outcome of the appeal.
 However, if your appeal is successful you will be reinstated with no loss of continuity or pay.